Pattern Analysis for Matthew 16:13-28

 A summarization that concludes a basic structure which is designated with the letters SUM.
 For example, A-B-C-A'-B'-C'-SUM.
 A closing summary is also known as a concluding epitome, final unit, and an epilogue.
 It serves two functions: to summarize and to motivate.
 It is always emphatic and should be easily detected.

-This PARALLEL SYMMETRY points to Jesus as the Messiah.
+This IMPERFECT PARALLEL SYMMETRY points to Jesus as the Messiah.
 This is an intriguing literary unit with the following pattern:

-B elements: revelation about who Jesus is
+A elements: who Jesus is and is not

-C elements: how the church will be built
+B elements: how the church will be built

-D elements: loosing and finding
+C elements: loosing and binding/finding

 3) Assuming Peter was not thinking of Christ′s death, that would mean he did not grasp the fourth thing from the X center point: Jesus would be raised from the dead.
 The two B CORRESPONDING ELEMENTS are then a CONTRAST between the Christ who would live, the B element, and the Christ who would die, the B′ element.
 In the QUESTION for B, the revelation that Jesus is the Christ was from the Holy Spirit.
 In B′, Peter had no Holy Spirit revelation about the resurrection.
 Therefore, Peter was told, Get behind Me, Satan!
 Peter seemed so close when he identified Jesus as the Messiah, the Son of the living God.